ekhadley/think_tokens/README.md

             - I beleive this is basically the thing they did for r1, calling it GRPO.

     - It seems like training on a synthetic task is probably the best way to gain understanding and test these various ways to address the issue.

-- I read quiet-star paper
-    - It proposes something similair:
-        - rl on intermediate hidden tokens with rewards coming from next token prediction
-    - It's differences are really what I viewed as being the important part of my project. namely:
-        - Still using normal language tokens as the intermedaite tokens
-        - Only do it with pretrained models, fine tuned to do the reasoning?
-        - Selectively start and end thinking based on the output of a start thinking token.
-        - The rl loss comes from taking the same model and running it on the sequence with/without intermediate thinking to evalute which chains of thought were causally useful.
-        - Methodology in general seems quite silly. making the embedding for the start thought be the same as the em-dash?
-            - The unimpressive reasoning traces they show as examples support my suspicion that these design choices are not allowing the model to use the intermediate computation anywhere near optimally.
-    - The choices in the paper seem strange to me, and it feels like they were aiming for something else but had to pivot to make something publishable.
-    - Possibly they were trying to do what i'm doing but failed?
-    - I consider this paper to not be stepping on my toes but is probably evidence that what i'm trying to do is hard to get working